Navigation

 Can you have anxiety and depression at the same time?

-It’s a complex picture.
-Depression and generalised anxiety disorder have some distinct features, and some that overlap.
-To complicate things further, it’s actually possible for someone to experience depression and anxiety at the same time.
+Depression and anxiety are separate conditions with some overlapping symptoms.
+But it’s actually possible for someone to experience depression and anxiety at the same time.

-Many experts actually view ‘mixed anxiety and depressive disorder’ (MADD) as a separate category in itself.
+Many experts view ‘mixed anxiety and depressive disorder’ (MADD) to be a condition itself.
 This is where someone may have symptoms of both conditions, but not severe enough to have a formal diagnosis of either condition.
-But this combination can still cause considerable distress and affect someone’s daily life.
+However, this combination can still cause distress and impact someone’s daily life.

 • psychological therapies